Last Updated: August 27th

 Insecure‘s Soundtrack Playlist

-With Insecure‘s new season quickly approaching, there’s never been a better time to get familiar with the show’s picks for the first two seasons.
+Insecure‘s third season is here, which means there’s never been a better time to get familiar with the show’s picks.
 Considering Issa and her crew had the help of Solange, it’s no wonder the show quickly became known for breaking out new artists and scooping up exclusives, like “Quicksand” by SZA, which debuted in an episode right when the queen of TDE was blowing up in the mainstream.
 There’s plenty of soothing R&B, mood-building rap, and more left of center sounds that are perfect for when you’re tired of your old favorites and ready for something new.
-Plus, the Insecure crew will probably be updating this as Season Three rolls out, even more reason to keep an eye out.
+Plus, the Insecure crew will probably be updating this throughout season three rolls out, even more reason to keep an eye out.

 New Music Friday (Pop/Hip-Hop/Indie, by Spotify)